 Rebecca KehoeAssoc Prof, Human Resource Studies

 Rebecca Kehoe is an Associate Professor of Human Resource Studies in the ILR School at Cornell University.
 She conducts research in the area of strategic human resource management, with an interest in better understanding how and when organizations achieve human resource-based competitive advantage.
 Within this focus, she examines questions related to the strategic alignment of firms’ HR investments, the role of line managers in HR practice design and implementation, and the role of star performers in shaping the learning and performance outcomes of their peers and employing organizations.
 Her research has appeared in Academy of Management Journal, Strategic Management Journal, Journal of Applied Psychology, Journal of Management, Personnel Psychology, and ILR Review.
-She has served as a representative-at-large and on the leadership track for the Strategic Human Capital Interest Group within Strategic Management Society and on the executive committee for the HR Division of the Academy of Management (AOM).
-She is currently on the officer track for the HR Division of AOM and is an Associate Editor at Personnel Psychology.
+She is a former Associate Editor at Personnel Psychology.
+Additionally, she has served as a representative-at-large and on the leadership track for the Strategic Human Capital Interest Group within Strategic Management Society and on the executive committee for the HR Division of the Academy of Management (AOM).
+She is currently on the officer track for the HR Division of AOM.

 She holds a Ph.D., M.S., and B.S. from Cornell University.
 Prior to joining the faculty of the ILR School, she served on the faculty of Rutgers University.
 She has taught courses in Human Resource Management and Business Strategy.